cortex-lab/phy/design/merge-view-integration-handoff.md

 2. Confirm phylib #63 and phy #1406 through #1409 are merged.
 3. Merge current `origin/master` once into `feature/merge-view-workflow`.
 4. Resolve overlap, validate, push, and wait for the complete PR CI matrix.
-5. Request final code review and mark #1404 ready only when all gates pass.
+5. Perform the final maintainer review and mark #1404 ready only when all gates pass.
+Cyrille may provide that review and merge without an additional independent reviewer.

 If the tester reports another problem: